apogeum/data_science_training/1_Basics/README.md

   The number or text assigned to a variable is the 'value' or 'state' of that variable.
   We say: 'someint' variable is assigned a value of 10
   or: the state of variable 'someint' is 10.
+* Go to https://colab.research.google.com and create a new notebook.
 ---
 * Create 3 new cells, write the following code and execute:
 * cell 1: `type(some_int)`